tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_resource_urls_and_methods.md

 {: .tip}
 Sometimes the method is referred to as the "verb."
 GET, PUT, POST, and DELETE are all verbs or actions.

+{% include random_ad.html %}

+Often there's no term used at all above the endpoint &mdash; you can just list it on the page, styled in a way that makes it obvious what it is.

+## The endpoint definition usually contains the end path only

+When you describe the endpoint, it's common to list the end path only (hence the nickname "endpoint").

+In our scenario, the endpoint/endpath is just `/surfreport/{beachId}`.
+You don't have to list the full URL every time (which would be `https://simple-weather.p.mashape.com/surfreport{beachId}`.
+Including the whole path distracts the user from focusing on the path that matters.
+(In your user guide, you usually explain the full code path in an introductory section.)

+The endpoint is arguably the most important aspect of API documentation, since this is what developers will implement to make their requests.

 ## Multiple endpoints for the same resource